KaiHe-better/KaiHe-better.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News

+- *2025.08*: &nbsp;🎉🎉 Our paper on Slide-level Question Answering is accepted by Nature Cancer.
+Congrats to [Dr. Gao](https://scholar.google.com.hk/citations?user=CeP6dkcAAAAJ&hl).
+- *2025.07*: &nbsp;🎉🎉 Our paper on LLM-Generated Text Detection is accepted by EMNLP.
+- *2025.07*: &nbsp;🎉🎉 Our paper on Personalized Clinical Prediction is accepted Information Fusion (IF 14.8).
+Congrats to [Dr. Wu](https://scholar.google.com.hk/citations?user=bZOcwEYAAAAJ&hl).
+- *2025.07*: &nbsp;🎉🎉 Our paper on Multi-center Anatomical Detection is accepted Information Fusion (IF 14.8).
+Congrats to [Dr. Gao].
 - *2025.07*: &nbsp;🎉🎉 Our paper on Chinese Medical Entity Normalization is accepted by ESWA (IF 7.5).
 Congrats to [Dr. Hou]( ).
 - *2025.06*: &nbsp;🎉🎉 Our paper on Fuzzy RAG is accepted by IEEE Transactions on Fuzzy Systems (IF 11.9).
-- *2025.05*: &nbsp;🎉🎉 Our paper of Multimodal EHR Survey are accepted Information Fusion (IF 14.8).
+- *2025.05*: &nbsp;🎉🎉 Our paper of Multimodal EHR Survey is accepted Information Fusion (IF 14.8).
 Congrats to [Dr. Wu](https://scholar.google.com.hk/citations?user=bZOcwEYAAAAJ&hl).
 - *2025.05*: &nbsp;🎉🎉 Our two paper are accepted by ACL 2025.
 Congrats to [Dr. Lin](https://scholar.google.com.hk/citations?user=k8BKz0MAAAAJ&h).
 - *2025.05*: &nbsp;🎉🎉 Our paper of neurological condition identification are accepted by MICCAI 2025.
 Congrats to [Dr. Xu](https://scholar.google.com.hk/citations?user=HzVhJf0AAAAJ&hl).
 - *2025.05*: &nbsp;🎉🎉 Our paper of exploring cognitive difference via LLM is accepted by Cognitive Computation.
 Congrats to [Dr. Bao]( )